 In 2001, the Australian Government established the Council on Australia-Latin America Relations (COALAR) which aims to enhance commercial, political and cultural relations between Australia and Latin America.
 Since its inception, COALAR has been active in promoting business, education, tourism and cultural links between Australia and Latin America.
 For updates on COALAR activities and information on the annual grants program, follow COALAR on Facebook.

 For latest economic data refer to Argentina Fact Sheet [PDF 35 KB].
 More information can be found at the World Bank and International Monetary Fund websites.

-Argentina’s economy is based on an abundance of natural resources, a highly literate population and an export-oriented agricultural sector.
+Argentina's economy is based on an abundance of natural resources, a highly literate population and an export-oriented agricultural sector.
 Although Argentina is an industrialised country, its exports continue to be dominated by agricultural products.
 In the last decade, soybeans have become the country's main commodity export.
-Exports of industrial goods have, however, also grown strongly in recent years.
+Exports of industrial goods have, however, also grown in recent years.

 After decades of economic stagnation, economic reforms in the 1990s opened the market to foreign competition.
 Privatisation and economic deregulation saw foreign investment soar and GDP grow, with large domestic conglomerates and multinationals dominating the industrial base and utilities.
 For a decade, economic policy was based on the Convertibility Law of 1991, which sought to end hyperinflation and attract investment by establishing a currency board system that maintained parity between the Argentine peso and the US dollar.
-However, the law, together with a lack of fiscal discipline, ultimately reduced Argentina's flexibility to deal with external shocks and led to a recession, with high unemployment and a swelling public debt
+However, the scheme, together with a lack of fiscal discipline, ultimately reduced Argentina's flexibility to deal with external shocks and led to a recession, with high unemployment and a swelling public debt.

 In December 2000, the De la Rúa government resorted to a US$39 billion IMF bail-out to address concerns that the country would default on its debt.
 This package afforded Argentina only a short respite.
 Subsequent government initiatives failed to cap public spending and Argentina eventually entered into a US$98 billion default with private creditors.
 This was followed by political and social conflict, the collapse of the financial system and the fall of the government in December 2001.
 A transitional government applied emergency measures to devalue the peso and set a floating exchange-rate regime.